trdriver2/SimpleCalc/README.md

 To run the application locally, simply clone the repository and, inside of the project dirctory, run npm install.
 After this, you can import the library using
 "const Calculator = require("./main")"
+to use the api, run "node api.js", and send your equation to localhost:8080/calculate